-Items were written to distinguish guilt-inducing situations from those which induced shame, collected stories from undergraduates, and used items from related measures.
+Items were written to distinguish guilt-inducing situations from those that induced shame; additional items come from related measures and from guilt stories collected from undergraduates.
 The current version of the scale uses a psychometrically sound subset of the original 121 items.
+[OCCASIONALLY USED]